-Potter, a Republican, was the representative for Wisconsin's 1st congressional district from 1861 to 1863.
+Potter was the representative for Wisconsin’s 1st congressional district and was a Republican.
+He served from 1861 to 1863.

 From Dec 1857 to Mar 1863, Potter missed 360 of 1,619 roll call votes, which is 22.2%.
 This is better than the median of 27.9% among the lifetime records of representatives serving in Mar 1863.
 The chart below reports missed votes over time.